malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # IV.5 Architectural Options for Meta-management

-..todo..
+..todo: intro..

 ![meta-management architecture options](files/A-coherent-theory-v1-mm-architectures.drawio.png)

 * _**Meta-management Architectures.** Three broad architectures for meta-management.
-A) Tuning - the meta-management process observes the behaviour of the main control process and adjusts its behaviour via tuning signals that bias its behaviours and via controlling weight updates during learning.
-The main control process has no direct knowledge of the existence of the meta-management process.
-B) Manipulator - the meta-management process controls via manipulation of the input signals to the main control process, including supplying an additional input signal.
-The meta-management process observes and predicts the behaviour of the main control process and manipulates the input signals in order to obtain the desired behaviour.
-C) Inline - no independent meta-management process; rather the state and trajectory of the main control process is fed back into the main control process as an additional sensory input, likely with some degree of dimensionality reduction.
-The main control process learns to use that additional information and applies it inline with its other sensory inputs to achieve the desired outcomes._

-**Implicit Meta-management**

-**Independent Meta-management**

-**Inline Meta-management**

-**Chapter Summary**
+A) Implicit - the control process converges towards stable behaviour without any explicit meta-management processes acting upon it.
+B) Independent - explicit meta-management processes acting upon the main control process.
+C) Inline - control process acting upon itself to self meta-manage.

+## Implicit Meta-management
+This is the null-hypothesis of meta-management strategies.
+The control process somehow produces stable behaviour without any explicit meta-management processes acting upon it.
+Or whatever meta-management processes are required are inherent within the primary mechanisms of the control process.

+Only the simplest of control processes could fit this category of meta-management.
+One example is a simple mechanical thermostat that uses temperature feedback to control a heater.
+No meta-management is required as the system's control strategy is static - it does not learn.

+Perhaps it could be argued that an Expectation Maximisation style of iterative inference incorporates its own implicit meta-management.
+This could be true provided that no additional process is required to act upon it in order to adjust its behaviour.
+Once again, no real learning takes place.

+## Independent Meta-management
+A training process that records positive and negative feedback, derives a loss function, computes the gradients, and optimises the parameters of the control process is a simple example of an independent meta-management process.
+It is the most common example within AI research today.

+In AI research the training process is typically hand-rolled, but research has begun to look at how some parts of that process can be replaced with ANNs.
+This includes using ANNs to estimate gradients (Bengio, Léonard, Aaron Courville, 2013) and using ANNs to calculate parameter updates (Andrychowicz et al, 2016).

+So, one can consider the possibility of a neural network that calculates and executes all of the meta-management needs against a target control process.
+This could include all of the meta-control options discussed in a section above.

+## Inline Meta-management
+A somewhat radical suggestion is that perhaps the control process can meta-manage itself, given the right conditions.
+This suggestion stems from the observation that the processes involved to observe, infer, and act as part of meta-management seem very similar to those processes that we would assume make up the main control process in terms of interactions with its own body and the environment.
+In a complex environment we would expect those processes to be very complex.
+In a biological brain, due to the complexities and difference between the different sub-processes (modelling vs memory, for example) we expect some degree of brain region specialisation.
+Correspondingly, if two different problem domains need the same kind of processing capability, perhaps the same brain region might handle that processing capability for both problem domains.

+What conditions might make this possible?
+Firstly, the control process needs to observe its own behaviours.
+This could be achieved via a feedback loop that captures that behaviour and feeds it back as input.
+That feedback may capture the control process' current state, its recent trajectory, and its inputs and outputs.

+In some architectures, the overall state of the control process may be held as state within each network node.
+Any attempt to capture the whole of that state leads to an infinite regress on the size of the control process.
+Thus, necessarily, the feedback loop would provide a higher-order, dimensionality reduced, summary of that state and behaviour.

+Importantly, the output of the feedback loop needs to frame observations about the control process not from the perspective of the control process's current state on its immediate current task, "from the inside" as it were.
+Rather, it must carry the perspective of the control process as part of a larger system, and as it interacts over a larger period of time.
+In other words, framed with a perspective as "from the outside".

+Lastly, training of the whole system needs to be bootstrapped.
+Initially the self meta-management capabilities of the control process will be as chaotic as its primary control behaviours.
+This could be achieved through a separation of meta-management concerns into a non-learning primitive (or "innate") independent process that applies simple domain agnostic constraints against the learning, adaptive, and complex processes of the self meta-managing control process.

+## Chapter Summary
 All of the meta-management architectures described above may be valid.
-In fact, biological brains probably incorporate a mixture of all of them, and perhaps with other mechanisms that have not been thought of.
+In fact, biological brains probably incorporate a mixture of all of them, and perhaps with other mechanisms not listed above.
 But we are interested in the most significant form of meta-management that might be at play in the context of subjective experience.
 Subjective experience seems to be tightly correlated with higher order executive control, and so we are interested in the most significant form of meta-management as it pertains to that higher-order executive control.

 When looking at generic control problems, there is no architecture that is clearly more effective or more realistic than the others.
 Perhaps the answer depends too much on how the control process itself functions.
 The devil is in the details, as they say.
 The functioning of the control process depends also on what kinds of control are required, and the more interesting kinds of control process occur in more complex agents.

+Another sobering issue is that the distinction between these three architectures is somewhat poorly defined.
+If inline meta-management is a valid architecture, what distinguishes it from an implicit architecture?
+What distinguishes the "Summarisation" component in panel C from the independent meta-management process component in panel B?

-For that reason, the next part drills deeper into more complex control process requirements and mechanisms.
+For those reasons, the next part drills deeper into more complex control process requirements and mechanisms.
 After that we will be in a better position to circle back to re-address the question of meta-management architecture.

-In the interim, however, there is some anecdotal evidence to suggest that the Inline meta-management architecture is at play within humans.
+In the interim, however, there is some anecdotal evidence to suggest that the inline meta-management architecture is at play within humans.
 It is said that humans have 5 senses of touch, taste, smell, sight, and hearing.
 That list has since grown with the recognition of proprioception, balance, and other internal senses ..[citation, and use of accurate terminology].
-While it is not often classified as such, our awareness of our own mental state is another sense.
-The extent to which we can attend to each of those senses varies by modality (eg: while we have proprioceptive sense, it doesn't seem to carry the same ability to flood our consciousness than, say, our vision), but they are clearly all available for observation, integration, differentiation, correlation, modeling, and reaction-to within that higher-order executive control process that seems to be associated with subjective experience.
-This suggests the feedback loop described within the inline meta-management architecture.
+While it is not often classified as such, our awareness of our own mental state behaves like any other sense.
+The extent to which we can attend to any sense varies by modality (eg: while we have proprioceptive sense, it doesn't seem to carry the same ability to flood our consciousness than, say, our vision), but they are clearly all available for observation, integration, differentiation, correlation, modelling, and reaction-to within that higher-order executive control process that seems to be associated with subjective experience.
+This applies equally to the sense of mental state.
+That suggests the feedback loop described within the inline meta-management architecture.

+_todo: either here or somewhere else, I need to draw correlation between the inline meta-management architecture and human phenomena, eg: higher-order thought, awareness of only certain processes_

 ---